Key takeaways

 Yet supply chain issues affecting a wider range of products also contributed to the problem.
 Some companies had difficulty keeping up with demand, sourcing components needed to manufacture products or finding enough workers to fill production needs.
 In addition, transportation challenges arose, including a backup of shipping traffic in some ports and a shortage of truckers to haul freight over long distances.

-For the most part, the worst of these challenges have subsided.
+The worst of these challenges have subsided.
 Manufacturer supplies improved and consumers are finding most goods readily accessible.
 The economy also transitioned from one driven by demand for goods to increased spending on services, including travel and entertainment.

 Personal Consumption Expenditures: Goods.
-Source: U.S. Bureau of Economic Analysis, February 22, 2024.
+Source: U.S. Bureau of Economic Analysis, May 31, 2024.

 Chip shortage

 Another prominent story related to supply chain issues was the so-called “chip shortage” referring to a lack of semiconductor components.
 Chips are used in virtually every digital electronic device today.
 Dating back to late 2020, a backlog of chip orders led to a shortage of many products including automobiles.
 Higher costs for new and used cars were another major contributor to the rapid increase in the overall inflation rate.
-Supplies of chips began to improve in 2022, due to a combination of increased production and a slowdown in sales of personal computers, smartphones and consumer electronics.
-2 That helped ease price pressures.
+Supplies of chips began to improve in 2022, due to a combination of increased production and a slowdown in sales of personal computers, smartphones and consumer electronics.3 That helped ease price pressures.

 Labor shortages and other challenges

-In today’s environment, unemployment lingers near historic lows and job openings remain high.
 “The major challenge for many employers is whether they can attract and retain sufficient quality labor to meet their production demands,” says Hainlin.

 Where we go from here